ibm-cloud-docs/power-iaas/registering-linux.md

 1. To buy a SUSE subscription, see [How to Buy](https://www.suse.com/support/?id=SUSE_Linux_Enterprise_Server_for_SAP_Applications#how-to-buy){: external}.

-2. To register your system, see [Registering an Installed System](https://documentation.suse.com/sles/12-SP4/single-html/SLES-deployment/#sec-y2-sw-register){: external}.
+2. To register your system, see [Registering an Installed System](https://www.suse.com/support/kb/doc/?id=000018564){: external} .

 ## Capturing and importing a SLES image
 {: #preparing-linux-image}